duncanmazza/SoftSysLabMat/reports/report.md

 ```

-*A limitation of the syntax as currently implemented is that a leading expression enclosed in parentheses is interpreted as invalid syntax (e.g., `m = (2 + 3) / 4.5`; with more work on constructing the `mpc` parser, this issue could be overcome.*
+In LabMat, typing `ws` prints all the variables that have been assigned. *Note that a limitation of the syntax as currently implemented is that a leading expression enclosed in parentheses is interpreted as invalid syntax (e.g., `m = (2 + 3) / 4.5;`); with more work on constructing the `mpc` parser, this issue could be overcome.*

-Supported types include:
+Supported data types include:

 - Integers (`long`)
 - Floating points (`double`)
 - Matrices (`matrix`)
-- Strings as string literals
+- Strings as string literals (though no string operations are supported yet)

 LabMat also supports instance methods for objects.
 For example, a matrix can be transposed with the following syntax: